IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 This module ([`sonar-cryptography-plugin`](../sonar-cryptography-plugin/)) is the only SonarQube plugin, for all supported languages, so that we have a single cryptography plugin (and not one per language).

 Its main class is [`CryptoPlugin`](../sonar-cryptography-plugin/src/main/java/com/ibm/plugin/CryptoPlugin.java) which implements the Sonar [`Plugin`](https://javadocs.sonarsource.org/10.3.0.1951/org/sonar/api/Plugin.html) interface, and registers all rules for all languages.
-This is done through the `addExtensions` method, and the extension classes to add vary depending on the language (they are usually mentioned in the documentation, or at least appear – in the class implementing `Plugin` – in the example plugins provided by Sonar).
+This is done through the `addExtensions` method, and the extension classes to add vary depending on the language (they are usually mentioned in the documentation, or at least appear in the example plugins provided by Sonar – in the class implementing `Plugin`).

 This module also defines the choice of output format for all the findings (in [`OutputFileJob`](../sonar-cryptography-plugin/src/main/java/com/ibm/plugin/OutputFileJob.java)).
 Indeed, while any SonarQube plugin will natively report the detected cryptographic findings to the SonarQube instance, our plugin adds an output layer capable of exporting the results in any other format.